Interior Architecture and Design MA

 In the full-time mode of study there are 180 credits in the year – for example, 4 units worth 30 credits and 1 unit worth 60 credits.
 Part-time students will study for 180 credits over 2 years.

-If you're a full-time student, you'll take the following core units (and your choice of options) during your 1-year course:
+If you're a full-time student, you'll take the following core modules (and your choice of options) during your 1-year course:

 - Research Methods and Research Proposal